 In 2017, when Mary was inducted posthumously into the Langley Research Center NACA and NASA Hall of Fame, these words honored her: "In honor and recognition of the ambition and motivation that enabled her career progression from human computer to NASA's first African-American female engineer, and subsequent career supporting the hiring and promotion of other deserving female and minority employees."
 In 2018, in Salt Lake City, Utah, the school board announced that it would change the name of Jackson Elementary School, originally named for President Andrew Jackson, to Mary W. Jackson Elementary School to honor the NASA engineer.

-On June 24, 2020, NASA announced the agency's headquarters building in Washington, D.C., will be named the Mary W. Jackson building to honor the first African-American female engineer at NASA.
+On February 26, 2021, NASA renamed the agency's headquarters building in Washington, D.C., the Mary W. Jackson building to honor the first African-American female engineer at NASA.